The Crown Law Office is organised to ensure the service provided to its clients is focused, responsive, timely and of high quality.

 The ultimate goal is to identify where efficiencies can be gained while ensuring that a high quality of service is delivered.

-Crown Legal Risk Group (Deputy Solicitor-General: Joanna Holden (acting))
+Crown Legal Risk Group (Deputy Solicitor-General: Aaron Martin)

 The Crown Legal Risk Group is comprised of the following teams: